dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-3.rst

 Secondary Annotation
 ++++++++++++++++++++

 This workflow contains a series of short steps that add additional annotations to the existing ``vcf`` file, before the output ``vcf`` file is checked for integrity.
-This workflow makes use of ``liftover_hg19.py`` (https://github.com/dbmi-bgm/cgap-pipeline-utils) alongside ``SV_worst_and_locations.py`` and ``SV_cytoband.py`` (both from https://github.com/dbmi-bgm/cgap-pipeline-SV-germline) to create annotations pertaining to the breakpoint locations in hg19, the breakpoint locations relative to the transcript they impact (e.g., Exonic, Intronic, etc.), and the cytoband(s) the breakpoints overlap with.
+This workflow makes use of ``liftover_hg19.py`` (https://github.com/dbmi-bgm/cgap-scripts) alongside ``SV_worst_and_locations.py`` and ``SV_cytoband.py`` (both from https://github.com/dbmi-bgm/cgap-pipeline-SV-germline) to create annotations pertaining to the breakpoint locations in hg19, the breakpoint locations relative to the transcript they impact (e.g., Exonic, Intronic, etc.), the most severe consequence from ``VEP`` annotation, and the cytoband(s) the breakpoints overlap with.

 * CWL: workflow_SV_secondary_annotation_plus_vcf-integrity-check.cwl